SystemFw/blog/content/staging/paxos-failures.md

 So clearly we need to write the value of the WOR to storage in multiple processes.

+more than `f`.
+All machines, we cannot write if one fails (no oracle). how many? if a random number, then we don't have linear..ty. we need quorums so that one machine is a decider (reads have quorums). but then we get stuck with minorities, and rejected writes.
+If writes can be overriden, they will both override it (with a read in between). we need locking to avoid early visibility

 write to all machines --> unavailable for writes quorums --> one machine decides ultimately, requires quorum reads one failure --> stuck forever.
 Actually use 6 storage 3 writers for